Scikous/AniFeatures/README.md

 From everything that is downloaded, only the **images** and the **.sqlite** database are of importance.

 # Data preprocessing
-The downloaded images and the corresponding tags will now need to be preprocessed a bit. `data_preprocessor.py` will get all of the **image names** and their corresponding **extensions** from the **.sqlite** database and concatenate them, and gets each image's corresponding list of tags, all of this is written to a single .csv file.

-The images will also be moved from the subdirectories into a single main directory.
+The downloaded images and the corresponding tags will now need to be preprocessed a bit.
+Using `data_preprocessor.py`, first, all of the images are tested to find any corrupted images, which are then deleted.
+Next, all of the **image names** and their corresponding **extensions** from the **.sqlite** database are collected and concatenated, and each image's corresponding list of tags are also collected, all of this is written to a single .csv file.
+The images will lastly be moved from the subdirectories into a single main directory.

+# Model Training
+The model training is simple enough, just running the `train.py` file will be enough, provided the data exists and is in the expected format (preprocessing step should handle this).
+By default the GPU is used (specifically GPU 0, so be sure to check that's the one you want to use), but if it can't be, then the trainer will use the CPU.

+The tags are binarizied for faster computing.
+The DataLoader alongside Dataset modules from torch manage the dataset and splits the data into batches for training.

+The tags.txt file that is created, is created and used for evaluation (easier and less redundant than reading the entire .csv file again).

+# Unknown
+The `tags.py` (based on [bem13's](#acknowledgements) scripts) retrieves (or can at least) all of the possible tags from Danbooru.
+Functionally it currently has no purpose as the evaluation requires for the model and list of tags to have the same amount.
+But maybe it will have a use case eventually (doubt it).
+So, think of it as an early legacy feature.

 # Acknowledgements